AdobeDocs/audience-manager.en/help/using/integration/sending-audience-data/batch-data-transfer-explained/batch-data-transfer-overview.md

 ## Online Data is Available for Offline Marketing Efforts

 When you bring offline data online, you can still use this information for offline campaigns.
-To do this, Audience Manager exports trait and segment information to an FTP or Amazon S3 location of your choice.
+To do this, Audience Manager exports trait and segment information to an [!DNL FTP] or [!DNL Amazon S3] location of your choice.
 Contact your Partner Solutions manager for additional information or assistance.

 ## Environments

 Audience Manager provides the following environments for file drop-off:

 <table id="table_A61AA64578944B23B5A7355F2A76E882">
  <thead>